Hypfer/Valetudo/docs/_pages/general/supported-robots.md

 5. Install the built firmware

 The issue is that rooting flashes a newer firmware than the one installed from the factory; bypassing the normal update process.
-As there seems to have been a breaking change in the communication between MCU and Linux-side-software, this breaks docking.
+As there seems to have been a breaking change in the communication between MCU and Linux-side-software, this breaks that stuff.

 Installing a firmware package via SSH uses the normal OTA update process and with that fixes this mismatch.